 Manufacturing's share of employment is down in every state since 1998.
 Its share of GDP has grown in just three states: Hawaii and Nevada — states with small manufacturing sectors — and Louisiana, where manufacturing is dependent on petroleum prices and production.

-Manufacturing includes a broad range of industries, comprising of "establishments engaged in the mechanical, physical, or chemical transformation of materials, substances, or components into new products," according to the [Bureau of Labor Statistics](https://www.bls.gov/iag/tgs/iag31-33.htm).
+Manufacturing includes a broad range of industries, comprising of "establishments engaged in the mechanical, physical, or chemical transformation of materials, substances, or components into new products," according to the BLS.
 It includes durable goods manufacturing — goods made to last like cars, computers, and furniture—as well as nondurable goods manufacturing— making products with a short life such as food, paper, and petroleum.

-Nearly all manufacturing growth since 1997 has been due to nondurable goods.
-Durable goods manufacturing increased by $9.2 billion between 1997 and 2018, a less than 1% increase.
-Meanwhile, nondurable goods manufacturing increased by $155 billion or 17%.
-Within this group, between 1997 and 2017 (the most recent year available), food and beverage and tobacco product manufacturing grew by $60 billion (28%), petroleum and coal products manufacturing grew by $58 billion (77%), and chemical manufacturing grew by $101 billion (36%).
+Most manufacturing growth since 1997 has been due to nondurable goods.
+Durable goods manufacturing increased by $31.1 billion between 1997 and 2019, a 2.4% increase.
+Meanwhile, nondurable goods manufacturing increased by $127 billion or 14.3%.

 In 2018, manufacturing was the third-largest contributor to GDP after government and real estate.
 However, while the industry remains a large segment of the American economy, the data shows that the manufacturing sector has not grown at the same rate as the rest of the economy.